Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 > :warning: If your app is using *in-memory* storage, **Azure App Services** will spin down your web site if it is inactive, and any records that your app was keeping will emptied.
 In addition, if you increase the instance count of your website, requests will be distributed among the instances.
 Your app's records, therefore, will not be the same on each instance.

-### Enabling your code to get secrets from Key Vault using a Managed Identity
+### Enabling your code to get secrets from Key Vault using Managed Identity

 One of the uber principals of security and **Zero Trust** is to place credentials out of your code and use in a manner that allows for credentials to be replaced or rotated without incurring a downtime.